scinode/scinode-editor/docs/source/index.rst

 ..
-Beautiful Nodes documentation
+Scinode Editor documentation

-Welcome to Beautiful Nodes's documentation!
+Welcome to Scinode Editor's documentation!
 ===========================================

-Beautiful Nodes is a platform to design node-based workflows powered by SciNode_ and Blender_
+Scinode Editor is a platform to design node-based workflows powered by SciNode_ and Blender_

 .. figure:: /_static/images/scinode-example.png
-   :width: 20cm
+   :width: 10cm

 .. toctree::